 What is Fundrise?

-Today, more than 210,000 investors use Fundrise, investing in over $7 billion worth of real estate across the country.
-Members saw an average annual return of 22.99% in 2021 and 7.31% in 2020.
+Today, more than 2 million investors use Fundrise, investing in real estate across the country.

-Fundrise alternatives to consider
+Fundrise alternative to consider

 How does Fundrise work?

 When you invest with Fundrise, your funds are allocated across a diversified mix of Fundrise’s offerings, known as eREITs and eFunds, both of which are professionally managed portfolios of private real estate assets located throughout the United States.
+The platform also offers venture capital investments, giving investors the opportunity to invest in private technology companies.

 What is an eREIT?

 Fundrise offers a range of eREITs for its real estate investors.
-Each eREIT has a corresponding objective of either income, growth, or both income and growth. eREITs with an income objective focus on potential cash flow, and eREITs with a growth objective focus on properties with the potential for appreciation, or increasing in value. eREITs with an income and growth objective take a balanced investing approach, focusing on both cash flow and appreciation potential.
+Each eREIT has a corresponding objective of either income, growth, or both income and growth. eREITs with an income objective focus on potential cash flow, and eREITs with a growth objective focus on properties with the potential for appreciation, or increasing in value.
+Those with an income and growth objective take a balanced investing approach, focusing on both cash flow and appreciation potential.

 Fundrise eREIT options as of January 2022 include:

-• Income eREIT: This eREIT focuses on debt investments in commercial real estate assets.
+- Income eREIT: This eREIT focuses on debt investments in commercial real estate assets.
 Its objective, not surprisingly, is income.
 It's available to investors with a Core account or above.

-• Growth eREIT: This eREIT focuses on commercial real estate with the potential to appreciate.
+- Growth eREIT: This eREIT focuses on commercial real estate with the potential to appreciate.
 Its objective is growth, as the name indicates, and it's available to investors with a Core account or above.

-• Heartland eREIT: This eREIT is one of Fundrise's options that focus on a specific region of the U.S. (in this case, the Midwest).
-It has a broad definition of the Midwest, however, with properties in Dallas, Texas; Dever, Colorado; and Las Vegas, Nevada.
+- Heartland eREIT: This eREIT is one of Fundrise's options that focus on a specific region of the U.S. (in this case, the Midwest).
+It has a broad definition of the Midwest, however, with properties in Dallas, Texas; Denver, Colorado; and Las Vegas, Nevada.
 Its objective is both income and growth, and it's focusing on both residential multifamily and commercial real estate investments.
 It's available to Core account members and above.

-• Development eREIT: This option has an income objective and is focused on multifamily and commercial properties that are in various stages of renovation and development.
+- Development eREIT: This option has an income objective and is focused on multifamily and commercial properties that are in various stages of renovation and development.
 To find out availability, you'll need to inquire with Fundrise.

 Fundrise eREITs have no brokers or selling commissions.
 Since eREITs cut out the middlemen and are sold directly to the investor, they also have lower fees compared to other REITs.
-What does that mean for you, the investor?
-You pay significantly less to invest your money in real estate.

-One thing to keep in mind, though, is that since eREITs are non-traded — meaning they aren’t publicly traded on the stock exchange — they generally have less liquidity than REITs, which are publicly traded.
-Said simply, this means cashing out your eREITs is a little more difficult.
-As with any investment, make sure to do your due diligence before you invest.
+One significant thing to keep in mind, though, is that since eREITs are non-traded — meaning they aren’t publicly traded on the stock exchange — they have less liquidity than REITs, which are publicly traded.

 You can compare Fundrise vs. REITs side-by-side to better understand how Fundrise differs from traditional REITs.